 Admission Rate

 This statistic measures the percentage of applicants that a school admits.
-Elite schools often admit a small percentage of applicants.
-Consequently, schools with lower admission rates typically boast strong reputations.
+Elite schools often admit a small percentage of applicants, and schools with lower admission rates typically boast strong reputations.

 Enrollment Rate

-This measure indicates the proportion of admitted applicants that actually end up enrolling.
+This measure indicates the proportion of admitted applicants who actually enroll.
 A high enrollment percentage indicates desirability and positively correlates with school prestige.

 Average Earnings of Students Working